 Once, babies were raised by an entire village.
 Now, we expect a mother and a father to cover the role.
 This is not only unrealistic, it is unreasonable.
 Babies thrive among loving parents, but they also thrive among loving grandparents, uncles, aunties, cousins, friends, neighbours, health professionals, child care workers, and even shop assistants.

 Caring for a baby can be a lonely, isolating experience.
 Meeting other people with babies, finding time for yourself, and sharing the workload help you to be a better parent.
 Do not be afraid to accept help or ask for help.
 Like your baby, you need support too.

 Meeting your baby’s needs is an hourly and daily activity, but living so intensely in the day to day may sometimes obscure the complete picture.
 You can get bogged down in the detail.
 A day without endless nappy changes, hours of rocking, patting, soothing, and a night with uninterrupted sleep may be unimaginable.

-Your baby's first year is an intense and challenging time, but it does not last forever.
+Your baby’s first year is an intense and challenging time, but it does not last forever.
 Your baby grows at a rapid rate.
 Soon your baby will be a toddler, mixing mud pies in the backyard, and throwing tantrums in the supermarket.
-Soon you will be packing his school lunches and taxiing him around to soccer and band practice.
+Soon you will be packing their school lunches and taxiing them around to soccer and band practice.
 Welcome every day with your baby because it does not last forever.